vincentntang/vincentntang.com/content/posts/20211119-interface-two-react-apps/index.md

 TLDR

 Pros
-- Pretty simple to implemenet and for both apps to communicate to each other
+- Pretty simple to implement and for both apps to communicate to each other
 - Good for one off methods

 Cons